icssc/AntAlmanac/README.md

 `git clone git@github.com:icssc/antalmanac-backend.git`
 - Follow the setup instructions in [antalmanac-backend/README.md](https://github.com/icssc/antalmanac-backend#readme)

-## Deploying
+## Manual Deployment
+(For ICSSC Projects Committee members with write access to the repo only)

 We use GitHub Pages to deploy our site.
-Only ICSSC Project Committee members with push access will be able to deploy the website.
+Usually deployments are done automatically through GitHub Actions, but if we need to deploy manually the instructions are below.

 Make sure you are on the latest version of `main` before running the deploy command.
 ```bash